hassan-suriya/upwork-proposal-tracker/README.md

    export const runtime = 'nodejs';
    ```
 5. Redeploy your application

+## Authentication Troubleshooting

+If you experience authentication issues in production:

+1. **Test Authentication:** Visit `/auth/test` route to verify token storage is working properly
+2. **Check Browser Console:** Look for any errors related to token or cookie access
+3. **Verify Environment Variables:** Make sure `JWT_SECRET` is properly set in production
+4. **Clear Browser Data:** Try clearing cookies and local storage in your browser
+5. **Cookie Issues:** If using a custom domain, ensure cookies are set with the proper domain

+### Common Issues and Solutions

+- **"No auth token found in client"**: This usually happens when the client can't store or retrieve the token properly.
+Make sure you're not in an incognito/private window and that cookies/localStorage are enabled.
+- **Authentication works locally but not in production**: Vercel production environment has stricter security settings.
+Make sure cookies are set with `secure: true` and proper domain settings.
+- **Token not persisting after refresh**: The application uses multiple token storage methods (in-memory, localStorage, and cookies).
+If one fails, it will try the others.
+Check browser console for storage-related errors.

 **Note:** The application uses the `jsonwebtoken` library which requires the Node.js `crypto` module.
 Since the Edge Runtime in Vercel doesn't support this module, all API routes that use authentication must explicitly specify the Node.js runtime.